ITU-BDSA23-GROUP23/Chirp/docs/report.md

 Briefly describe and illustrate the flow of activities that happen from the new creation of an issue (task description), over development, etc. until a feature is finally merged into the main branch of your repository.
 -->

-For this project, we made most of our work, while sitting together in a meeting, either physically, or on a discord server.
+For this project, we made most of our work while sitting together in a meeting, either physically or on a discord server.
 Then we would split of into smaller groups, but still be available for other team members.

-On Github, we have used a centralised workflow, with protection on the main branch, and a requirement for pull requests to make changes.
+On Github, we have used a centralised workflow with protection on the main branch and a requirement for pull requests to make changes.

-When creating a new issue, we focus on the functional requiremtens, and make sure to make an issue, that covers these.
-Sometimes, we already do the design process here, and describe in the issue, more precisely, how to reach the functional requirements.
-Other times, we let the one(s) who work on the issue, make all design decisions.
-For large issues, or very important design decisions, we often discuss it in the group, even with team members who aren't assigned to the issue.
+When creating a new issue, we focus on the functional requiremtens and make sure to create an issue that covers these.
+Sometimes, we already do the design process here, and we describe in the issue more precisely how to reach the functional requirements.
+Other times we let the people working on the issue make all design decisions.
+For large issues or very important design decisions, we often discuss it in the group, even with team members who aren't assigned to the issue.

 <!-- Once an issues is created, it is automatically added to the "Unassigned" column on our Project Board.
 If we have a good idea of who should make it, we assign people, and move it to the "Todo" column.
 If we want to delay an issue for when we have better time, we move it to the "Less important" column.
 Once we start working on an issue, we assign ourselves (if not already), and move it to "In progress". -->

 When we work on a feature, we are usually one or two people.
 Sometimes we use pair programming.
-Other times one will work on the frontend, while the other works on the backend.
-Once we believe a feature is ready for main, we make a pull request, and ask a group member who hasn't been a part of this issue, to review it.
+Other times one will work on the frontend while the other works on the backend.
+Once we believe a feature is ready for main, we make a pull request, and ask a group member who hasn't been a part of this issue to review it.
 Depending on the complexity of the code, we ask one or more people to review it.
 Sometimes we explain the code to the reviewer(s).
-Sometimes we find that some of the code could be better, or maybe that some of the changes were unnecessary or too intrusive, and should be reverted.
-Depending on how big of an issue it is, and how much time we have, we either write a comment, and possibly an issue about fixing it, and then approve the pull request, or we write a comment, and request changes, before allowing for a push to main.
+Sometimes we find that some of the code could be better, or maybe that some of the changes were unnecessary or too intrusive and should be reverted.
+Depending on how big of an issue it is and how much time we have, we either write a comment, and possibly an issue about fixing it, and then approve the pull request or we write a comment requesting changes before allowing for a push to main.

 <!-- OVERVEJER OM DET HER BØR VÆRE MED: Sometimes, we work on multiple issues on the same branch, because some of our other issues are currently incompatible, and we delay merge of one branch until another is merged.
 This makes some of our pull requests quite big, and sometimes incomprehensible.
 We strive to make our pull requests as compact and focused as possible. -->